 Don’t Let Simple Things Be Hard Things

-A bias for action does have its downside.
+The Amazon Leadership Principle “Bias for action” does have its downside.
 Many current and ex-employees at Amazon complained to me that they were occasionally not given the resources they needed to build things properly.
 This was especially common in the early days.
 There is continuous pressure to get things done as quickly as possible, which sometimes leads people to apply Band-Aids to problems rather than address the underlying issues.
 Some say Amazon would be better served by slowing down and moving at a more deliberate pace.

 In response, Jeff would probably say, “If you double the number of experiments you do per year, you’re going to double your inventiveness.”3 You may or may not agree with this philosophy, but it’s hard to argue with it when Jeff propounds it because he’s proven it works.